 Early experiences include teaching C, C++, fundamentals of the Unix operating system, and data communication.

-As part of my teaching duties I have the opportunity to supervise students for the BSc and MSc work: you can view a list of the students who graduated under my supervision.
+I sometimes have the opportunity to supervise students for the BSc and MSc work: you can view a list of the students who graduated under my supervision.